beauchbum/beauchbot/mcp_server/README.md

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project or select an existing one
-3. Enable the Google Docs API:
+3. Enable the required Google APIs:
    - Go to "APIs & Services" > "Library"
-   - Search for "Google Docs API"
+   - Search for "Google Docs API" and click "Enable"
+   - Search for "Google Drive API" and click "Enable"
-   - Click "Enable"
+   - Search for "Google Sheets API" and click "Enable"
 4. Create a service account:
    - Go to "APIs & Services" > "Credentials"
    - Click "Create Credentials" > "Service Account"